stomaybay/NeptuneCracked/README.md

  🔍 Information

-  The Neptune Multi Tool is currently for SALE right now you can purchase it for a cheap price.
+  The Neptune Multi Tool is currently for SALE right now you can purchase it for a reasonable price.
+  Add my discord tag to ask for the prices and the description

  📨 Social

   Discord:Rdmo1#1352
   Buyers Review: https://t.me/rdmovouch

- 🔑 Key Information

-  The key was intentionally made in a site controlled by a paid domain.
-  In that section we can control all the key that is sold. key only work on 1 device and same ip.

-  💲Price Information

-  Add me on discord, you can ask for the price in my discord check the Social above to see my username and tag go to the telegram channel to see all the review and people that bought the key.

- ⚠️ IMPORTANT ⚠️
+  ( I am Always active on Discord & Friend Requests will be accepted within a minute )

+ 📣 REMEMBER

+ That the key cant be shared nor reverse/crack it because it is only control by a domain. remember i am the only one can control the key and dont be dumb im telling you.
  Make sure to avoid people that sell the Neptune Multi Tool. they will tell you that they reversed/cracked it. probably sell it for higher prices. after they scam you they will give you an executable file or obfuscated python code that will log you or rat you.

- 📣 REMEMBER

- That the key cant be shared nor reverse/crack it because it is only control by a domain. remember i am the only one can control the key and devices no others.

  DO NOT TRUST "RESELLER/E-VENDOR" OF THE NEPTUNE MULTI TOOL
 ```